-I mentioned peripheral devices there, let me explain what I mean by that! a peripheral device is a mouse, a keyboard, maybe you will be provided with a printer.
+I mentioned peripheral devices there, let me explain what I mean by that!
+A peripheral device is a mouse or a keyboard, and maybe you will be provided with a printer.

-If your employer hasn’t provided you with one the buy one. they are relatively inexpensive and if you can afford it buy a wireless mouse.
+If your employer hasn’t provided you with one I would recommend that you buy one. they are relatively inexpensive and if you can afford it buy a wireless mouse.
 That way you can move it out of the way if you need to.
 Also, you will not have a wire hanging down that might get caught up around your leg when you stand up.

 I have already mentioned the aches and pains you can get from the different parts of your body if your home office isn’t set up correctly. here are a few of my suggestions.